-Peach Guðyuán was born in Georgia, but grew up in Washington, DC.
-Peach's parents were in love with Georgia's state fruit-peaches.
+Peach Guŏyuán was born in Georgia, but grew up in Washington, DC.
+While living in Georgia, Peach's parents fell in love with Georgia's state fruit-peaches.
 When their daughter was born, they felt Peach was the perfect name for their sweet new baby.